Turn on iMessage and tap “Use your Apple ID for iMessage.”

 Under “Start new conversations from,” choose the email address or phone number you’d like to use to send outgoing messages.

 If you’ve already set up other devices for Messages, they’ll alert you that a new device has been set up for Messages.

 Note: iPhone screens shown. iPad and iPod touch screens have the same options shown but differ in appearance.

-iMessage lets you send messages back and forth with anyone on iPad, iPhone, iPod touch, or a Mac running Mountain Lion.
+iMessage lets you send messages back and forth with anyone on iPad, iPhone, iPod touch, or a Mac running Mountain Lion or later.
 Send photos, videos, locations, and contacts, too.
 If you have more than one Apple device, iMessage keeps the conversation going across all of them.
 And you can text and send photos and videos via MMS to other mobile phones over cellular networks.
 Even ask Siri to text for you.
 Just say “Tell Peter I’m on my way” and Siri writes your message and fires it off.

 Send a message to one person or to many friends at once — along with photos, videos, or links you like.
 When someone replies, everyone sees it.
 With more people you’ll get more texts, but remember, it’s iMessage, so every text is free over Wi-Fi.*

 On iPhone, when your text bubble is blue instead of green, you’ll know you’re using iMessage instead of SMS.
 You’ll know that you can get a quicker response.
 You’ll know that the text session is free.
 You’ll know it’s been sent to all your recipients’ Apple devices.
 And you’ll know they received the text.
 SMS texters will be green with envy.